 What does a HVAC dispatcher do?

-This professional must have in-depth knowledge of your home services to balance meeting the needs of the customer to the technician at the same time.
+This professional must have in-depth knowledge of your home services business offerings as well as knowledge of your service area to balance meeting the needs of the customer to the technician at the same time.

 However, the main duty of the HVAC dispatcher is to keep the trains running on time and fulfill your promise of excellent customer service by managing their expectations.